-Future Retail Price Index inflation: The assumption for the rate of increase in the Retail Price Index (RPI) will be taken to be the investment market's expectation for inflation as indicated by the difference between an estimate of the yields available on notional portfolios of conventional and index-linked UK Government bonds whose cashflows approximately match the Scheme's estimated benefit cashflows.
-An adjustment has been made (assumed to be 0.2% for the purposes of the 2018 valuation) to the assumption to reflect market views that the prices of nominal gilts include a 'risk premium' to reflect, for example, future inflation uncertainty.
+Future Retail Price Index inflation: The assumption for the rate of increase in the Retail Price Index (RPI) will be a structure of forward rates derived from the difference between the yield on conventional and index-linked UK Government bonds at the date of each future cashflow (extrapolated for cashflows beyond the longest available bonds).
+An adjustment has been made (assumed to be 0.2% p.a. until 2030 and 0.5% p.a. thereafter for the purposes of the 31 March 2021 valuation) to the assumption to reflect market views that the prices of nominal gilts include a 'risk premium' to reflect, for example, future inflation uncertainty, distortions in the market due to the demand for inflation protection and RPI reform.